Foodpanda: Foodpanda India

 In early 2015, the company made an all-stock purchase of TastyKhana.in, and the portal Just Eat India.
 Towards the end of 2015, the company laid off around 300 employees in India.
 During that time, there was allegedly malpractice at Foodpanda India, including non-payments to restaurants and fake listings.
 The company was based in Gurgaon at the time and was operating in approximately 200 cities.
 By 2016, Rocket India was seeking a buyer for the company, proposing relatively low prices such as $10 to $15 million.

 Foodpanda's business in India was acquired by Ola through an all-share deal on 11 December 2017, at a valuation of $40 to $50 million.
 Ola said it would invest around $200 million in additional funds into Foodpanda.
 The company began offering discounts to increase usage, and at its peak, in August 2018, it had around 200,000 daily orders.
 That dropped to around 5,000 daily orders by mid-2019.
 Ola suspended Foodpanda India's food delivery business in the middle of 2019 and fired most of its food delivery executives.
 The Foodpanda brand was said to continue with in-house brands or cloud kitchens.
 The cloud kitchen concept was adopted by the company after it acquired the company Holachef in October 2018.
 In 2019, however, it only had three private label brands under its cloud kitchen business, including FLRT and Great Khichdi Experiment.

 Operations

-Foodpanda is operating in 13 markets in Asia and four markets in Europe, including:
+Foodpanda is operating in 11 markets in Asia, including: